Wednesday, November 4, 2009

 Zen Master Seung Sahn

-Zen Master Seung Sahn was drafted into the South Korean army in 1953—he served as an army Chaplain and then as Captain for almost five years of active duty, after leaving the Korean Army he took over for Ko Bong as Guiding Teacher of Hwa Gae Sah in Seoul, South Korea in 1957.
+Zen Master Seung Sahn was drafted into the South Korean army in 1953—he served as an Army Chaplain serving as the rank of Captain for almost five years of active duty, after leaving the Korean Army he took over for Gobong as Guiding Teacher of Hwa Gae Sah in Seoul, South Korea in 1957.

 My friend Henry Grevemberg posted this picture on his blog so I thought I'd share it.